astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 lensing and all its variations is outside the scope of this book, it has proven a very useful phenomenon for studying the distribution of mass in the universe.

+Note to self: write VPython code to show lensing with slider to change impact parameter?

 ## The Big Bang